Principal Fairness for Human and Algorithmic Decision-Making: Principal fairness

-In the criminal justice example, the principal strata are defined by whether or not each arrestee commits a new crime under each of the two scenarios --- released or detained --- determined by the judge's decision.
+In the criminal justice example, the principal strata are defined by whether or not each arrestee commits a new crime under each of the two scenarios --- detained or released --- determined by the judge's decision.
 Let $D_i = 1$ ($D_i = 0$) represent the judge's decision to detain (release) an arrestee, and $Y_i = 1$ ($Y_i = 0$) denote that the arrestee commits (does not commit) a new crime.
 Then, the stratum $R_i=(0, 1)$ represents the ``preventable'' group of arrestees who would commit a new crime only when released, whereas the stratum $R_i = (1, 1)$ is the ``dangerous'' group of individuals who would commit a new crime regardless of the judge's decision.
-Similarly, we might refer to the stratum $R_i=(0,0)$ as the ``safe'' group of arrestees who would never commit a new crime, whereas the stratum $R_i =(1,0)$ represents the ``backlash'' group of individuals who would commit a new crime only when detained.
+Similarly, we may refer to the stratum $R_i=(0,0)$ as the ``safe'' group of arrestees who would never commit a new crime, whereas the stratum $R_i =(1,0)$ represents the ``backlash'' group of individuals who would commit a new crime only when detained.\footnote{One could assume that an arrestee can never commit a new crime when detained, implying the absence of the backlash and dangerous groups.
+Here, we avoid such an assumption for the sake of generality.
+In an empirical application, we also find that a new crime can be committed even when an arrestee is detained \citep{imai:etal:22}.}

-Principal fairness implies that the decision is independent of protected attribute within each principal stratum.
+Principal fairness implies that the decision is independent of the protected attribute within each principal stratum.
+In other words, a fair decision-maker can consider a protected attribute only so far as it relates to potential outcomes.
 We now give the formal definition of principal fairness. \begin{definition}[Principal fairness] \spacingset{1} A decision-making mechanism satisfies principal fairness with respect to the outcome of interest and the protected attribute $A_i$ if the resulting decision $D_i$ is conditionally independent of $A_i$ within each principal stratum $R_i$, i.e., $\Pr(D_i \mid R_i ,A_i) = \Pr(D_i \mid R_i).$ \end{definition} Note that principal fairness requires one to specify the outcome of interest as well as the attribute to be protected.
-As such, a decision-making mechanism that is fair with respect to one outcome (attribute) may not be fair with respect to another outcome (attribute).
+As such, a decision-making mechanism that is fair with respect to one outcome may not be fair with respect to another outcome.
+Moreover, this definition is generalizable to any treatment and outcome variable types.
+For example, if the treatment is a continuous variable, there exist an infinite number of principal strata, but the conditional independence relation in Definition~\ref{def::principal-decision} is still well defined.